dasher06/CertiWipe/README.md

 ---

-## 🖼️ Application Showcase

-**Main Interface:**
-*(A screenshot of the main application window showing the three tabs for Files, Folder, and Drive Free Space would be perfect here.)*

-**Process Demo:**
-*(A GIF showing the process: selecting a file, clicking erase, seeing the log update, and the 'Download Certificate' button appearing would be very effective.)*

----

 ## 💻 Technology Deep Dive

 CertiWipe's architecture was strategically chosen to combine a rich user interface with a powerful backend for processing and cryptography.